2023’s Best Cities to Live Without a Car

 Ask The Experts

-We turned to a panel of experts for insights and tips on going car-free.
-Read their responses below.
+We turned to a panel of experts for tips on going car-free in a largely car-dependent country.
+Read their insights below.

 1. What would it take to make a city completely car-free?
 Is that possible or even a good idea?
 Please explain.